miyako/wak-ftp/install.md

 ```
 **Solution 3**: Define a filesystems.json at the solution or project level (my preference)

-* Create a solution level filesystems.js, if you don't already have one, and define a location named "Modules".
+Create a [filesystems.js](http://doc.wakanda.org/Files-and-Folders/Customizing-FileSystem-Definitions.200-1037821.en.html), if you don't already have one, and define a location named "Modules".

 The module can be anywhere on your file system, but it needs to be inside the solution for it to suface in the solution explorer.

 For example, to define a location inside the solution: